Pedestrian crossing: Criteria

-PV^{2} warrants have been used in the UK, among other countries such as India, since they were developed in 1987.
-This warrant uses a calculation of peak pedestrian volume and peak vehicular volume to determine which type of crossing, if any, should be installed.
-For example, if 500 pedestrians cross the road per hour and 600 vehicles per hour use that road section, PV^{2} dictates that a pelican crossing should be installed.
+In some jurisdictions, the decision to mark a crossing is given a quantitative veneer through formulae such as PV^{2}, a prescription developed in the United Kingdom in 1987 and later expanded to India and Iran.
+Under this prescription, the pedestrian traffic volume rate P and vehicle traffic volume rate V are both estimated during peak hours, and the product PV^{2} is used to determine which type of crossing, if any, should be installed.
+For example, if 500 pedestrians cross the road per hour and 600 vehicles per hour use that road section, the resulting PV^{2} of 1.8×10^{8} pedestrian×vehicle^{2}/hr^{3} dictates that a pelican crossing should be installed.

 The US Manual on Uniform Traffic Control Devices (MUTCD) advises that crosswalk markings should 'not be used indiscriminately' and encourages engineering studies at sites away from signalized intersections and STOP or Yield signs.
-Its guidance is against installing crossing markings (without extra engineering interventions) on high-traffic routes if the speed limit exceeds 40 mph.
+It admonishes against crossing markings (without extra engineering interventions) on high-traffic routes if the speed limit exceeds 40 mph.
+The Manual is criticised for enabling motorist-focused traffic engineers to avoid implementing street safety measures.

+Tactical urbanist groups implement guerrilla crosswalks by public nomination, especially at junctions where nominations for marked crossings via formal channels have been repeatedly ignored by city government, or where the government's stated timeline for marking a crossing is implausibly long.
+In Los Angeles, a low-intensity conflict between the government and the guerrilla groups frequently results in the removal of the guerrilla crosswalks, although a few are normalised; occasionally, city police have arrested guerrillas.